awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 This topic assumes you are familiar with AWS CodePipeline and AWS Lambda and know how to create pipelines, functions, and the IAM policies and roles on which they depend\.
 This topic shows you how to:
 + Create a Lambda function that tests whether a webpage was deployed successfully\.
-+ Configure the AWS CodePipeline and Lambda execution roles and the permissions required to run the function as part of the pipeline\.
++ Configure the CodePipeline and Lambda execution roles and the permissions required to run the function as part of the pipeline\.
 + Edit a pipeline to add the Lambda function as an action\.
 + Test the action by manually releasing a change\.

-This topic includes sample functions to demonstrate the flexibility of working with Lambda functions in AWS CodePipeline:
+This topic includes sample functions to demonstrate the flexibility of working with Lambda functions in CodePipeline:
 + [Basic Lambda function](#LambdaSample1)
-  + Creating a basic Lambda function to use with AWS CodePipeline\.
+  + Creating a basic Lambda function to use with CodePipeline\.
-  + Returning success or failure results to AWS CodePipeline in the **Details** link for the action\.
+  + Returning success or failure results to CodePipeline in the **Details** link for the action\.
 + [Sample Python Function That Uses an AWS CloudFormation Template ](#actions-invoke-lambda-function-samples-python-cloudformation)
   + Using JSON\-encoded user parameters to pass multiple configuration values to the function \(`get_user_params`\)\.
   + Interacting with \.zip artifacts in an artifact bucket \(`get_template`\)\.
   + Using a continuation token to monitor a long\-running asynchronous process \(`continue_job_later`\)\.
-This allows the action to continue and the function to succeed even if it exceeds a fifteen\-minute runtime \(a limitation in Lambda\)\.
+This allows the action to continue and the function to succeed even if it exceeds a five\-minute runtime \(a limitation in Lambda\)\.

 Each sample function includes information about the permissions you must add to the role\.
 For information about limits in AWS Lambda, see [Limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) in the *AWS Lambda Developer Guide*\.